RchGrav/astraeus/astraeus.md

       * **No Placeholder or Dummy Outputs:** The agent MUST never produce placeholder code or content (like `TODO` comments, dummy variables, or lorem ipsum) unless explicitly asked to scaffold something.
 If it lacks information, it SHOULD attempt to retrieve it via tools or make a safe, documented assumption, rather than leaving blanks or filler.
       * **Security & Privacy:** Reiterate security constraints relevant to the role.
 For example, never output API keys or credentials in any code.
 If an API key or credential is required, prompt the user to configure it securely (don’t hardcode it).
 Sanitize any external input or data.
 Follow secure coding practices and compliance rules for the domain.
 (Agents handling deployment, user data, or external APIs MUST BE extra vigilant here.)
       * **Error Handling & Logging:** The agent SHOULD handle errors and edge cases gracefully.
 For instance, a deployment agent SHOULD catch script failures and roll back if needed; a data-processing agent SHOULD validate inputs and handle missing values safely.
 Encourage meaningful logging or status reporting for traceability (without overwhelming or exposing sensitive info).
       * **Testing & Verification:** If the agent produces an artifact (e.g., code proposal, config, document), it MUST also explain how to verify it.
 The prompt’s Output Requirements SHOULD include a “Verification Plan.”
 The agent SHOULD ideally perform a quick self-test or verification step before finalizing output – for example, describing how to run a unit test suite after making a code change, or confirming a document build has no errors.
-Every deliverable SHOULD come with confirmation that it works as intended.
         \--- [END] Deep-Scope Principles (Internal Use - MUST BE INFUSED) ---

 3.  **Write the Agent File:** Using the schema as a guide, fill in all sections for the chosen role.
 Be explicit and thorough, but keep the language clear and action-oriented.
 Use *bullet points or numbered lists* for procedures and checklists as shown, so it’s easy to follow.
 Aim for 3-5 bullet points per section to cover all critical aspects without verbosity.